tbrumbaugh5396/npm-explanation/README.md

 Checkout this link to learn more about semantic versioning or SemVer: https://nodesource.com/blog/semver-a-primer/
 -------------------------------------------------------------------------------------------------------------------------

-You can install all of these dependancies once in your project and get all the dependancies listed in you package.json:
+You can install all of these dependancies once in your project and get all the dependancies listed in you package.json using the command:
+- npm install or npm i (for short)

+You can install a specific module using the command:
+- npm install <module> or npm i <module> (for short)

+If you want to install the specific module to your package.json add the option --save to the install using the command:
+- npm install <module> --save

+If you want to install the specific module under the devDependancies in your package.json add the option --save-dev to install using the command:
+- npm install <module> --save-dev

+Often times, we want the module that we are installing to be available everywhere (rather than locally) using npm so we add the option --global to install using the command:
-- npm install
+- npm install <module> --global

-# How does NPM work?
+There are more available here: https://nodesource.com/blog/eleven-npm-tricks-that-will-knock-your-wombat-socks-off